Here is a comprehensive guide to the NCAA tournament and its history, for college wrestling fans of every level.

 When is the NCAA wrestling tournament?

-This year's tournament will be held in St. Louis from March 18 to March 20, 2021.
+This year's tournament will be held in Detroit, Michigan, from March 17 to March 19, 2022.

 How does the schedule work for the tournament?

-Every wrestler in the tournament will wrestle at least two matches in St. Louis.
-All 33 athletes in each weight class will be seeded this year, but pigtail matches will still occur.
+Every wrestler in the tournament will wrestle at least two matches in Detroit.
+All 33 athletes in each weight class will be seeded, and the two lowest seeded wrestlers in each weight class will wrestle a pigtail match to start the tournament.
 A pigtail match serves as a "wrestle-in" match where the winner advances to the first round, and the loser moves into the consolation bracket.
 In the consolation bracket, a wrestler who lost previously has one more chance to stay alive in the tournament.
 If he wins his consolation match, his tournament run will continue, and his chance to be an All-American stays alive.
-This pattern applies to all athletes who lose in the first round- they have a chance to wrestle back to All-American honors, but if they lose again, they will be out of the tournament.
+This pattern applies to all athletes who lose in the first round — they have a chance to wrestle back to All-American honors, but if they lose again, they will be out of the tournament.
 As long as an athlete continues to win in the consolation bracket, they can finish as high as third.

 Athletes who win in the first round, second and third round automatically earn All-American honors, the distinction given to the top eight performers in the tournament.